This document attempts to answer the most common questions about

 Linux OS to a new M68K target platform.
 And an analysis of the

-effectiveness of the platform independant features of the Macintosh.
+effectiveness of the platform independent features of the Macintosh.

 Mostly however an essay on the dangers of saying